polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 it doesn't actually remove the module, but rather overrides the default application that is loaded at your server's root URL.
 Since the Desktop module contains a lot of API events, necessary to have other parts of your system functioning correctly - This is a better way to exchange the main Desktop with your own logic, instead of physically removing or uninstalling the module.
+If you choose to remove the Desktop module, and exchange it with your own URL resolver logic, you must at the very least handle the **[p5.web.load-ui]** event yourself.

-You can choose to exchange the Desktop module with any module you wish.
-Your desktop will still be available at the [/desktop](/desktop) URL, even if you exchange it with another module.
+You can choose to exchange the default module with any module you wish.
+Your desktop will still be available at the [/desktop](/desktop) URL, unless you uninstall the Desktop or remove it.

 ### Exchanging the default skin